RobBednark/quiz-me/README.md

 * 7/1/15 FEATURE: in addition to tags, consider keywords
 * 6/28/15 FEATURE: show how long (duration/interval) it has been between when we last answered the question and now; this will me when I answer determine how long I want to set the next interval (both question and answer pages)
 * 05/17/15 show the number of questions recently answered/scheduled (e.g., 0-10mins=[5]  10-30mins=[12] 30m-2h=[4]  0-2h=[21])  #high
-* 04/03/15 add a "note" section to the schedule, as a scratchpad, and also to mention what I forgot and what to remember next time  #high
 * 3/10/15 don't allow duplicate tags to be created
 * Export (export questions via csv / json / yaml / xml / python data structure / plain text).
 Find a way to maintain referential integrity.
-* 02/11/15 On the answer page, add an input box where the user can type to practice the answer.
-Maybe or maybe not save it (only value in saving it would be to see the effort that was made).  #high
 * 01/23/15 Django Admin: add ability to edit answer in same page as editing question.
 * 2/11/15  Show the schedule numbers for the total of selected tags (just like is done for each individual tag)  #high
-* 12/31/14 Added schedule intervals for "immediate" and "never"
 * 12/31/14 Allow a quiz mode that consists of a set of questions, and the user can go back and change their answers as much as they want (e.g., as part of an interview)
 * 12/31/14 Make it possible to view questions that don't have any tags ("untagged")  #high
 * 12/31/14 Have a "review all" mode that goes through all questions for the selected tags, showing you number seen and number remaining.